I'm Rachelle, a.k.a "TheMotleyChick," a lover of eclectic but ordinary people, situations, and topics. I love sharing helpful resources.

-Affordable housing is the goal of the program, and it offers decent, and even above average low income housing options with below market monthly rental rates.
+The program's goal is affordable housing, and it offers decent (even above average) low-income housing options with below market monthly rental rates.

 If you have a job, your credit is fairly decent, and you are looking for a safe and affordable place to live, tax credit apartments should be the first type of affordable housing program you pursue.

-In this income-based apartment program, a contractor is given federal money to to build apartment communities.
+In this income-based apartment program, a contractor is given federal money to build apartment communities.